It’s one of K-Beauty’s favourite ingredients.

 You can expect the look and texture of ageing, damaged, acne-prone and/or scarred skin to be improved.
 This is because snail mucin supports natural cell regeneration and replenishes moisture to increase skin’s firmness and suppleness.

 Here at STYLE STORY, we love snail mucin!
 In fact, it’s in many of our favourite Korean Beauty products, including:

 APLB Healing Moisture Snail Cream – When skin is damaged and sensitive, it is more easily prone to breakouts and looks dull and lacklustre.
 That’s when you should reach for this gentle calming, skin repairing moisturiser.
 It addresses a wide range of skin concerns – from pores and dull skin to acne and fine-lines.

-COSRX Advanced Snail 96 Mucin Power Essence– made with 96% all-natural snail secretion filtrate, this is a powerful treatment that transforms the complexion.
+COSRX Advanced Snail Mucin 96 Essence – made with 96% all-natural snail secretion filtrate, this is a powerful treatment that transforms the complexion.